 - The amount of any federal First-time Homebuyer Credit repayment

-If you chose to have any part of an overpayment of federal income tax credited to estimated tax payments for 2013, the amount will be reported as federal estimated tax payments made in 2013 on line 32 of your Iowa Income Tax Return.
+If you chose to have any part of an overpayment of federal income tax credited to estimated tax payments for 2014, the amount will be reported as federal estimated tax payments made in 2014 on your Iowa Income Tax Return.
 However, you must also enter the total federal overpayment here.
 Do not include the federal refund in the following situations:

 - Do not include any part of the refund received from Earned Income Credit, Additional Child Tax Credit, First-Time Homebuyer Credit, Refundable Education Credit, or Adoption Tax Credit .